swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-23-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 Now, it's time to enhance your workflow further by incorporating a CI/CD (Continuous Integration/Continuous Deployment) pipeline.
-This addition will enable you to execute your ML experiments remotely and reproduce it, ensuring that any changes made to the project won't inadvertently break.
-This helps eliminate the notorious "but it works on my machine" effect, where code behave differently across different environments.
+This addition will enable you to execute your ML experiments remotely and reproduce them, ensuring that any changes made to the project won't inadvertently break.
+This helps eliminate the notorious "but it works on my machine" effect, where code behaves differently across different environments.

 In this chapter, you will learn how to: